 3 days 2 nights

-Get captivated by the legendary history and extraordinary culture of the Ashanti Kingdom on this introductory tour to Kumasi- capital of the Ashanti Region, Ghana’s second-largest city with nearly 2 million residents.
+Exploring Ashanti Culture and Crafts – Get captivated by the legendary history and extraordinary culture of the Ashanti Kingdom on this introductory tour to Kumasi- the capital of the Ashanti Region, Ghana’s second-largest city with nearly 2 million residents.

 This region is well noted for its expertise in a variety of specialized crafts.
 Get immersed in the ancient craft of weaving the boldly colored fabrics of Kente and Adinkra which are deeply intertwined in Ashanti history.
 You will visit studios of indigenous brass-makers, potters, and batik-makers.